 History and Legend of Chamundeshwari Temple

 The temple is the oldest temple in the hills of Mysore.
-It is not only a bearer of the rich cultural history of South India but also has several myths revolving round its foundation.
+It is not only a bearer of the rich cultural history of South India but also has several myths revolving around its foundation.

 - It is believed that demon Mahisasura tortured the people of Mysore and hence the goddess rose to her power to destroy the evil forces and relieve the people.